SpencerReno/Formula_one/README.md

 # Formula One (WIP)
-Data analytics on Formula One data from 1950-2021
+Data analytics and machine learning on Formula One data from 1950-2021.
+Most of the visuals and machine learning models will be with recent years.

 ## Constructors Decade Placings
 For all current ten teams that are actively competing, this is their placing over the last decacde.
 If a team has changed Its name but stayed under the same parent company that has been accounted for and combined under their most recent team name.